Hawks exercise 2020-21 options on Collins, Young, Huerter

 Huerter was a second team all-rookie pick after scoring 9.6 points per game.

-Also Saturday, the Hawks signed forward Mark Ogden Jr. The 6-foot-9 Ogden, from Grossmont College in California and Dixie State in Utah, played overseas the last three years.
+Also Saturday, the Hawks signed forward Mark Ogden Jr. Later in the day, the team requested waivers on Ogden and Kenny Gabriel, who signed on Friday.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports